Zizou Bergs: 2025: ATP finals, top 10 win, Masters quarterfinal, top 50

-In June, Bergs reached his second career ATP final at the 2025 Libéma Open in 's-Hertogenbosch with a win over fourth seed Alexei Popyrin in the second round, Mark Lajal in the quarterfinals, and Reilly Opelka in the semifinal.
+In June, Bergs reached his second career ATP final at the 2025 Libéma Open in 's-Hertogenbosch with a win over Mark Lajal in the quarterfinal, and Reilly Opelka in the semifinal.
 He lost to Gabriel Diallo in the final.

-In September, Bergs reached the third round of the US Open after the withdrawal of Jack Draper, where he lost to Jaume Munar.
+In September, Bergs reached the third round of the US Open after the withdrawal of Jack Draper, where he lost to Jaume Munar in straight sets.
+At the 2025 Rolex Shanghai Masters he reached his first Masters-level quarterfinal defeating Gabriel Diallo and reached the top 40 on 13 October 2025.

+2026: First Belgian ATP Tour grass champion

+Bergs defeated Ugo Humbert in the final of the 2026 Eastbourne Open to lift his first ATP Tour title.
+Bergs became the first Belgian player to win an ATP Tour title on grass.

-National Representation
+National representation

-At the 2025 Davis Cup qualifiers stage, Bergs struck his rival Cristian Garín (Chile) with his shoulder on his eye while celebrating a point, knocking him down.
-According to the Chilean team doctor, this caused him "swelling, vision difficulties, nausea, and a severe headache".
-Bergs was not defaulted, but given a warning for unsportsmanlike conduct.
-As Garín was unfit to continue playing, and after a quick and controversial assessment by the neutral doctor (a Belgian doctor), umpire Ramos gave him three consecutive time violations, thus ending the match.
+In the 2025 Davis Cup qualifiers tie against Chile, Bergs struck his opponent Cristian Garín with his shoulder while celebrating a point, with Garín grasping at his right eye and collapsing to the ground.
+Bergs was given a warning for unsportsmanlike conduct.
+According to the Chilean team doctor, Garín was in no condition to continue playing.
+However, the independent tournament doctor cleared Garín to continue.
+As Garín did not return to court, umpire Carlos Ramos gave him three consecutive time violations, thus ending the match.
+In a news conference, umpire Ramos said "I consider it was a very unfortunate accident between two players — caused unfortunately by a player without any intention".
 After the match, the Chile Tennis Federation officially requested to the International Tennis Federation a reversal of the match result, a rescheduling of the decisive fifth match to a later date and an automatic wildcard entry into the Davis Cup Finals, as well as an internal revision of umpire Ramos actions and decisions.